 Now, an international team of astronomers has discovered two exhaust channels — dubbed “galactic center chimneys” — that appear to funnel matter and energy away from the cosmic fireworks in the Milky Way’s center, about 28,000 light-years from Earth.

-Mark Morris, a UCLA professor of astronomy and astrophysics, contributed to the research, which will be published March 21 in the journal Nature.
+Mark Morris, a University of California, Los Angeles (UCLA) professor of astronomy and astrophysics, contributed to the research, which will be published on March 21 in the journal Nature.

 “We hypothesize that these chimneys are exhaust vents for all the energy released at the center of the galaxy,” Morris said.